-It is customary to speak of two main political and cultural orientations in Ukraine, or even two poles: the European or pro-Western, and the pro-Eastern, which most participants in the debate regard as equivalent to pro-Russian.
-The nature of this division has been discussed many times over the last ten years by researchers, journalists, and other experts.
-Every general schema, however, particularly regarding the East-West division, tends to stereotype.
-In actuality, neither the pro-Eastern orientation nor the pro-Western is homogeneous.
-One can distinguish many different attitudes or ideologies within the so-called pro-Western cultural orientation.
-There also exist other orientations, which cannot be defined as either pro-Eastern or pro-Western, such as one of the most popular approaches, the nativist.
+gies within the so-called pro-Western cultural orientation.
+There also exist other orientations which cannot be defined as either pro-Eastern or pro-Western, such as one of the most popular approaches, the nativist.
 I define nativism in the Ukrainian case as opposing the fear of acculturation and assimilation and advocating the re-establishment of old values.
 It differs from traditionalism, and from chauvinism.
-Ukrainian nativism is hostile not as much toward Russian culture (the threat of Russification), as toward Western (modernized) patterns.
-Of course, Ukrainian nativist discourse is far from homogeneous.
-Within it, one can distinguish several directions, among them neopaganist, millenarist, anti-occidental, and neoslavophilic.
+Ukrainian nativism is hostile not as much toward Russian culture (the threat of russification), as toward Western (modernized) patterns.
+Of course, Ukrainian nativist discourse2 is far from homogeneous.
+Within it, one can distinguish several directions, among them neopaganist, millenarist, anti-occidental and neoslavophilic.
 They are often neatly intertwined with other outlooks.
-In this chapter, I will trace the appearance and proliferation of nativist discourse in the mid-1990s, and, more precisely, I will discuss the new face of this orientation as it was revealed during the 1990s debates among Ukrainian writers born around 1960.
+In this paper, I will trace the appearance and proliferation of nativist discourse in the mid-1990s, and, more precisely, I will discuss the new face of this orientation as it was revealed during the 1990s debates among Ukrainian writers born around 1960.

-My earlier investigations have shown that there are links between the traditionalist and modernist approaches, as is apparent in the debates on Ukrainian cultural identity between writers of the so-called Zhytomyr and Stanislaviv Literary Schools (Hnatiuk 2003, 126-28).
-Here I will focus on several minorum gentium writers and literary critics and their comments on works by better-known authors.
+My earlier investigations have shown that there are links between the traditionalist and modernist approaches, as is apparent in the debates on Ukrainian cultural identity between writers of the so-called Zhytomyr and Stanyslaviv Literary Schools (Hnatiuk 2003, 126-28).
+In this paper, I will focus on several minorum gentium writers and literary critics and their comments on works by better-known authors.
 Their considerations have a generalizing character, and are closely related to the old issue of the Europeanization or westernization of Ukrainian culture, as well as to the effort to (re)construct Ukrainian cultural identity.
 I will show that, while the nativist arguments are very well known from nineteenth-century Russian and Ukrainian debates, and can be recognized as typical of traditionalists or of populists (narodnyky), the origins of these arguments are rather unexpected: they are rooted in Soviet propaganda discourse.